-Join me as I break down the latest soccer odds for the 2024-25 tournament.
+Join me as I break down the soccer odds below.

 Champions League odds